leonoverweel/leonoverweel.com/content/projects/intersect-ninja.md

 categories:
 - web

-description: "Intersect.Ninja was an open source website that used the Spotify API to find intersections in the artists and tracks different people like, based on their public playlists"
+description: "Intersect.Ninja was an open source website that used the Spotify API to find intersections in the artists and tracks different people like, based on their public playlists."
 ---

 Intersect.Ninja was an open source website that uses the Spotify Web API to find intersections in the artists and tracks different people like, based on their public playlists.